Ninja-Vikash/Docs.dev/docs/reactjs/12_routing/README.md

 npm i react-router-dom
 ```

-Once the installation has been done, you can start writing routes.
+Once the installation has done.
+Now you can start setting up routes in your `App.jsx`

 ```jsx
 // App.jsx